Skip to main content

 Getting started

-Sign up and create a Web Project
+Sign up and create a Transifex Live Project

 Be sure you've signed up for a Transifex account.
 Then, after creating an organization, head to your Transifex Dashboard and hit the Create New Project button on the bottom left of your screen.